 Incidence of COVID-induced pancreatic impairment

 From an analysis of the present literature, it can be inferred that the range of incidence of COVID-19-caused pancreatic damage is susceptible to the definition of pancreatic impairment itself.
 Studies accounting for amylase or lipase serum level increases as an index of pancreatic involvement report an incidence level of 8.5%-17.3%[122,124].
 When the more stringent Atlanta criteria are considered, lower incidence values of 1.7%-1.8% are reported[125-127].
-An example of this can be found in McNabb-Baltar et al[128]’s work; she and her team pointed out that despite mild hyperlipasemia being observed in 9 out of 71 patients (12.1%), only 2 of those (2.8%) had levels more than three times higher than the ULN and that none of them showed any characteristic imaging findings of AP.
+An example of this can be found in McNabb-Baltar et al[128]’s work; who pointed out that despite mild hyperlipasemia being observed in 9 out of 71 patients (12.1%), only 2 of those (2.8%) had levels more than three times higher than the ULN and that none of them showed any characteristic imaging findings of AP.
 Similar conclusions are supported by the works of Bansal et al[129], Rasch et al[130], Barlass et al[131], and Bacaksiz et al[132], all of which call out for caution when addressing the interrelation between the alteration of pancreatic enzymes and COVID-induced pancreatic impairment.
 Despite the increase in pancreatic biomarkers typical of COVID-19 patients, no direct correlation to pancreatic impairment is established, as these imbalances could result from concurrent clinical conditions[86,133].

-On the other hand, many authors have recognized and described a significant prognostic role for amylase and lipase levels.
+On the other hand, many authors have recognized and described a significant prognostic role of amylase and lipase levels in poor outcomes in COVID-19.
 Liu et al[125] reported a pancreatic enzyme alteration incidence about nine times higher in patients with severe COVID conditions compared to those with non-severe disease (17.4% vs 1.85%).
 Barlass et al[131] showed an association between lipase elevation and worse disease outcomes, especially in terms of the need for intensive care (92.9% in patients with elevated lipase levels vs 32.8% in those with lower levels) and rate of intubation (78.6% vs 23.5%).
-Ultimately, the multicenter retrospective cohort study by Singh et al[134] played a vital role in strengthening this theory; should its findings be replicated in prospective studies, serum lipase could be utilized as a marker of disease severity in patients with COVID-19.
+Ultimately, the multicenter retrospective cohort study by Singh et al[134] played a vital role in strengthening this theory, and if its findings are confirmed, serum lipase can be utilized as a marker of disease severity in patients with COVID-19.

 Prevalence and outcomes of acute and chronic pancreatitis in COVID-19